Hideshi Matsuda

 Hideshi Matsuda (松田 秀士, Matsuda Hideshi) is a Japanese car racer and TV reporter.
 He is the brother-in-law of Beat Takeshi.

 Racing career

-He has most notably raced twenty seasons of Super GT from 1993-2012, and also raced in six seasons of Super Formula (then Japanese Formula 2) from 1985 to 1991.
+Matsuda has most notably raced twenty seasons of Super GT from 1993-2012, and also raced in six seasons of Super Formula (then Japanese Formula 2) from 1985 to 1991.
 He has also raced in several 24-hour races, including Daytona and LeMans, four times in the Indianapolis 500, in 1994-1996 and 1999, usually for Beck Motorsports, and raced in three CART Championship Car races, one of which at Twin Ring Motegi in his native Japan.